Introducing Westport to Greymouth

 From here to Punakaiki is an attractive mixture of lowland pakihi scrub and lush green forest alongside a series of bays dramatically sculpted by relentless ocean fury.
 Drive as slowly as the traffic behind you will allow.

-South Island Adventure
+11 Day South Island Explorer

 Marlborough and West Coast Cycle